evias/nem_explorer_nodejs/README.md

 ## NEM Blockchain Explorer (Node.js) ##

 The project is a blockchian explorer project which is built on NEM (https://www.nem.io).

+Now this explorer can also be deployed on Heroku instances.
+Please make sure to configure a MongoDB plugin on your dynos.

 ### What components are required ###